 The Cost Equation

 Motley Fool Rule Breakers costs $299/year (promo) through the Epic bundle.
-Morningstar Investor costs $199/year (promo) or $249/year at full price.
-The $100 difference is real, but what matters is the return on investment.
+Morningstar Investor costs $249/year ($199 promo) with a 7-day trial.
+The difference is real, but what matters is the return on investment.

 One way to think about it: Motley Fool Rule Breakers’ track record suggests that following their picks for 5+ years generates meaningful alpha.
 One multi-bagger pays for decades of subscriptions.
 Morningstar Investor’s value compounds differently — the analytical skills you build never expire.
 Both have strong ROI arguments.